GeekMasher/geekmasher.dev/content/posts/security/19-07-01--sql-injection.md

   - SQL Injection
   - Injection Attacks
   - OWASP
+  - OWASP Cheat sheet
+  - Java
   - Mitigation
   - Protections
+  - Prepared Statements
   - Parameterized queries
+  - Object Relationship-Mapping
-  - Escaping output
+  - Frameworks
-description: "SQL Injection is one of the biggest issues that still plages web application development even to this day.
+description: "SQL Injection is one of the biggest issues that still plagues web application development even to this day.
 If you don't know what this security issue is, this post is for you."
 ---

 ![Programming software cyberspace](/media/programming-software-cyberspace.jpg)